AaltoSciComp/scicomp-docs/triton/tut/cluster-shell.rst

       (and make our exercises work on different clusters).

-.. exercise:: Shell-4: [PI, NGRAMS] log out and re-navigate to the hpc-examples reports
+.. exercise:: Shell-5: Log out and re-navigate to the hpc-examples reports
    :class: example-pi, example-ngrams

   Log out and log in again.
 Navigate to the hpc-examples repository.
   Resuming work is an important but often forgotten part of work.
+  Each time you log in, you need to navigate to your working directory - don't forget this, and don't forget where you are!

   .. solution::